AdobeDocs/experience-manager-65.en/help/forms/using/hardening-aem-forms-jee-environment.md

 To run the application server on which AEM Forms on JEE is deployed, using a specific non-administrative account, follow these instructions:

-1. In the Microsoft Management Console (MMC), create a local user for the forms server service to log in as:
+1. In the Microsoft Management Console (MMC), create a local user for the Forms Server service to log in as:

     * Select **User cannot change password**.
     * On the **Member Of** tab, ensure that the **Users** group is listed.